Trafford Leigh-Mallory: Fighter Command and D-Day

 In November 1942, Leigh-Mallory replaced Sholto Douglas as head of Fighter Command and was promoted to the temporary rank of air marshal on 1 December 1942.

 He was made a Knight Commander of the Order of the Bath in January 1943 and following a tour of air and army headquarters in Africa began lobbying for a unified command of the Allied air forces for the forthcoming invasion of Europe.
 There was considerable resistance to such a post with none of the vested air force interests – including Arthur Tedder, Arthur Harris at Bomber Command, and Carl Spaatz of the US Army Air Force – appearing interested in ceding any authority or autonomy.
 This was, of course, exactly why a unified commander was needed and Leigh-Mallory, with his experience with army cooperation, was a candidate for the job.
 In August 1943, Leigh-Mallory was appointed commander-in-chief of the Allied Expeditionary Air Force for the Normandy invasion.
 He was promoted to the substantive rank of air vice-marshal on 15 December 1943 and to the substantive rank of air marshal on 1 January 1944.

 As many of these "interdiction" bombing missions took place against transport nodes, such as towns and villages, Leigh-Mallory came under political pressure to limit the effects of attacks on French civilians.
 He resisted, insisting that sacrifices were unfortunate but necessary if the air plan was to have any effect.
-His air plan succeeded in greatly slowing the mobilisation of the German Army and his experience at army cooperation paid dividends.
+His air plan succeeded in greatly slowing the mobilization of the German Army and his experience at army cooperation paid dividends.
 General Bernard Montgomery was pleased with the air support and told the War Office: "We must definitely keep Leigh-Mallory as Air Commander-in-Chief.
 He is the only airman who is out to win the land battle and has no jealous reactions."

+Personal life

+Leigh-Mallory married Doris Sawyer in 1915; the couple had two children.
+He was a keen sailor and cricket fan.